arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 ![Alvik USB Connection](assets/connecting-final.gif)

-In order for Alvik to work properly three things has to be set correctly:
+In order for Alvik to work properly three things have to be set correctly:

 1. The Nano ESP32 needs the [MicroPython firmware](https://labs.arduino.cc/en/labs/micropython) on it.
 2. The [latest libraries](https://github.com/arduino/arduino-alvik-mpy/releases) have to be placed in the Nano ESP32.
-3. The [latest firmware](https://github.com/arduino-libraries/Arduino_AlvikCarrier/releases) have to be uploaded to the STM32 microcontroller.
+3. The [latest firmware](https://github.com/arduino-libraries/Arduino_AlvikCarrier/releases) has to be uploaded to the STM32 microcontroller.

-Alvik comes with a preinstalled version of libraries and firmware, but in case you want to upgrade it or if something happened and you mess things up, heres is the guide to reinstall both libraries and firmware.
+Alvik comes with a preinstalled version of libraries and firmware, but in case you want to upgrade it or if something happens and you mess things up, here is is the guide to reinstall both libraries and firmware.

 ### MicroPython Firmware on the Nano ESP32